zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/groove/index.html.md

 - Only approve LT flows for very specific reasons - include that in the description of the flow
 - Schedule recurring monthly checks of flow analytics to help with deprecation and promotion of flows

-### Sales Flows
+### Sales: Flow Creation Requirements & Sharing with BDRs

+Watch this [15-minute demo](https://youtu.be/pf6OuKWDHIE) on GitLab Unfiltered for a walkthrough on how to create a flow.

+**Flow Requirements**

+Ensure that your flow is following the specified requirements.
+Flows will be reviewed by Sales Operations on a bi-weekly basis and will be adjusted or removed if they do not meet the requirements.

+- Name the flow according to the [naming conventions](https://docs.google.com/spreadsheets/d/1d70MOLN6ZNVUNXHNoK3AnQu2e_oecnLc-wl-zvpYp54/edit?gid=0#gid=0)
+  - Example: `AE OB HT AMER JENKINS`
+- Use merge fields for the recipient's name and the company name
+  - Merge fields will pull from Salesforce directly to populate the contact or lead records first name and the related account name.
+- If a flow is intended for an offer or promo, set an expiration date by opening up the Flow in the Groove webapp, clicking on Settings, and clicking on `Flow Expiration Settings`.
+- Assign a Label
+  - Please choose from the available list of Labels, and do not create a new one as Labels are visible to all Groove users.
+If you have identified a need for a new Label, please post in the #groove-flow-approvals Slack channel.
+  - All Sales labels start with `SALES`.
+Example: `SALES: Account Executives`, `SALES: Renewals`, `SALES: SMB`.

+#### Sharing with BDRs

+The Sales and Sales Dev organizations have their own processes for creating and maintaining flows.
+If you have a flow that you would like to share with your BDR for their usage, please reach out to the BDR Manager or Sales Dev Operations team for review and approval.

+**Sample Flows**

-For Sales, blank flows have been pre built for each team member to choose based on frequency of communication, and if you would like to majority call versus email, or a mix of both.
+If you're new to creating flows, there are blank flows available as samples (or templates) for each team member to choose based on frequency of communication, and if you would like to majority call versus email, or a mix of both.
+These flows can be found in the [Groove Flows tab](https://groove.clari.com/flows), click on Filter, choose Labels, and select the `SALES: Blank` option.

 Below are a few options: